thimc/vifmimg/README.md

-# Image previews using Überzug for Vifm (vi file manager)
+# Image previews using Überzug for vifm (vi file manager)

 ![image](https://raw.githubusercontent.com/cirala/vifmimg/master/screenshot.png)

-This script is used along Vifm for generating image previews for various file types in Vifm.
+This script is used along [vifm](https://github.com/vifm/vifm) to generate image previews for various file types in vifm.

+If you want image preview support for [lf](https://github.com/gokcehan/lf) check out [cirala/lfimg](https://github.com/cirala/lfimg).

+The script is currently able to handle the following formats:
+* Video files
+* eBook files
+* Images and icons

 Video previews are also supported by using ffmpegthumbnailer and works very well but just like the PDF previews there is a minor flash between each preview, this is due to